Hubert Gordon Thompson: Research work

 Thompson continued his clinical research work at The Henry Lister Institute.
-In 1934 he jointly presented a paper on "Some Surgical Complications of Parasitic Diseases" with J. Gray at the 9th Congress of the Far Eastern Association of Tropical Medicine in Nanking.
+In 1934 he jointly presented a paper on "Some Surgical Complications of Parasitic Diseases" with J. Gray at the 9th Congress of the Far Eastern Association of Tropical Medicine in Nanjing.
 He also published a paper in the British Medical Journal entitled "The Lymphoid Tissue Of The Alimentary Canal".

 The China Inland Mission (C.I.M.) asked Thompson to edit a "Health Manual for Missionaries in China".
 This manual was sent to every Member and Associate of the C.I.M. and to every CMS missionary and the Church of England Zenana Missionary Society (C.E.Z.M.S.) missionaries.

 With the Japanese invasion of China in 1937, Thompson helped organise Red Cross work in Shanghai.
 Before the year was over, he traveled by train to the United Kingdom.

 Exploration

 Trip to Tibet and Inner Mongolia

 In 1923 Thompson joined Brig.
 Gen. George Pereira on a mapping expedition along the borders of Tibet and Inner Mongolia.

 The expedition traversed the Mekong River and the Yangtze River, then crossed the Qinghai-Tibetan plateau.
-On the East side of Kanze (Ganze), Periera died of peritonitis.
+On the East side of Kanze (Garzê), Periera died of peritonitis.
 Thompson decided to continue the expedition, mapping and taking photographs.
-The party reached the Labrang Monastery, then travelled to Lanchow (Lanzhou).
+The party reached the Labrang Monastery, then travelled to Lanzhou.
 Their next stop was Ningxia, followed by a traverse of the Ordos plateau.